tatjam/ospgl-docs/lua.md

 OSPGL uses LuaJIT with Lua 5.2 compatibility enabled.
 The standard library is limited to "safe" functions, and some changes have been applied to some of them.
 Lets go over what's changed from "stock" lua.

+## Environments

+The OSPGL engine will always spawn scripts in their own environment, so globals can be used.
+This allows, for example, many machines having the `update` method as a global, while no name conflicts arise.
+Despite this, all environments are actually running in the same lua state, so you can freely pass variables between machines, scenes, etc...

+Once you begin including scripts, the situation can get confusing, but the behaviour is simple: `require` scripts run on a "global" environment, while `dofile` scripts run in the same environment as the caller.
+See below for more info.

 ## Require / Loadfile / Dofile

 These funtions have been replaced with implementations that allow using OSPGL style asset paths.
 For example, to include a lua file `g_effect_manager.lua`